pytorch/TensorRT/docsrc/user_guide/saving_models.rst

     inputs = torch.randn((1, 3, 224, 224)).cuda()
     trt_gm = torch_tensorrt.compile(model, ir="dynamo", inputs) # Output is a torch.fx.GraphModule
     # Transform and create an exported program
-    trt_exp_program = torch_tensorrt.dynamo.serialize(trt_gm, inputs, call_spec, ir="exported_program")
+    trt_exp_program = torch_tensorrt.dynamo.export(trt_gm, inputs, call_spec, ir="exported_program")
     torch.export.save(trt_exp_program, "trt_model.ep")

     # Later, you can load it and run inference
     model = torch.export.load("trt_model.ep")
     model(inputs)

-`torch_tensorrt.dynamo.transform` inlines the submodules within a GraphModule to their corresponding nodes, stiches all the nodes together and creates an ExportedProgram.
+`torch_tensorrt.dynamo.export` inlines the submodules within a GraphModule to their corresponding nodes, stiches all the nodes together and creates an ExportedProgram.
-This is needed as `torch._export` serialization cannot handle serializing and deserializing of submodules (`call_module` nodes).
+This is needed as `torch.export` serialization cannot handle serializing and deserializing of submodules (`call_module` nodes).

 NOTE: This way of saving the models using `ExportedProgram` is experimental.
 Here is a known issue : https://github.com/pytorch/TensorRT/issues/2341